Articles

 There have been over thirty studies of EMDR therapy which have had a positive outcome.
 Under this umbrella of controlled studies over 84% of single event trauma victims reported no post-traumatic stress after three ninety-minute sessions.
 An HMO study found that 100% of single event trauma victims and 77% of multiple trauma victims were free from Post-Traumatic Stress Disorder, (PTSD) after six, fifty-minute sessions.
 In a similar study reports indicated 77% of combat veterans were free from PTSD in twelve sessions.

-What would a session involve?
+What would an EMDR therapy session involve?

 EMDR treatment would usually begin with several sessions which might involve stabilisation, grounding and psycho-education.
 The standard EMDR therapy protocol follows eight-phases which includes resourcing, processing and installation.
 This may vary depending on if you are having treatment for anxiety, PTSD, phobias or tinnitus.
 Processing is carried out using bilateral stimulation.
 This is facilitated by eye movements, auditory clicks, tapping or tactile vibration buzzers.